Friends University

-Friends University is a private nondenominational Christian university in Wichita, Kansas.
+Friends University is a private nondenominational Christian university in Wichita, Kansas, United States.
 It was founded in 1898.
 The main building was originally built in 1886 for Garfield University but was donated in 1898 to the Religious Society of Friends (Quakers) by James Davis, a St. Louis business man.
 In the 1930s the leadership of the school was turned over to an independent board of trustees, with some representation of the Mid-America Yearly Meeting of Friends on the board.
 It operates today with "an amicable but independent relationship with the evangelical branch of the Society of Friends."

 History

 Garfield University

 The building now known as the Davis Administration Building and formerly as University Hall was designed by architects Proudfoot & Bird and completed in September 1887 to house Garfield University.
 Garfield was an effort by the Christian Churches of Kansas led by W.B.
 Hendryx to build a Christian college in the Wichita area.
 Hendryx wanted to name the college after his good friend, U.S. President James Garfield.
-At the time, it occupied the largest single building used for educational purposes west of the Mississippi river.
+At the time, it occupied the largest single building used for educational purposes west of the Mississippi River.
 It is listed on the National Register of Historic Places.

 Garfield University opened its doors for classes in 1887.
 The university had 500 students enrolled for the first year and 1,070 for the second year.
 After graduating its first and only senior class, Garfield University closed its doors in 1890 due to financial difficulties.
 The school was reorganized and opened again in March 1892 as Garfield Central Memorial University.
 It closed for good November 18, 1893.

 As crop failures and deaths made it difficult for pledges to be paid, the university floundered financially.
 Edgar Harding of Boston eventually became the owner of the property and began putting out ads for someone to purchase it; James Davis of St. Louis, a Quaker, answered one of those ads.
-Davis proclaimed "he would buy a college and give it to the Quakers with his first million dollars".
+Davis proclaimed he would "buy a college and give it to the Quakers with his first million dollars".
 After three visits to the building that would eventually be named after him, he began looking into purchasing the land.